-If you find from your consideration of all the evidence that each of these elements has been proved beyond a reasonable doubt, then you should find the defendant guilty of Count 2.
+If you find from your consideration of all the evidence that each of these elements has been proved beyond a reasonable doubt as to the count that you are considering, then you should find the defendant guilty of that count.

-If, on the other hand, you find from your consideration of all the evidence that any one of these elements has not been proved beyond a reasonable doubt, then you must find the defendant not guilty of Count 2.
+On the other hand, if you find from your consideration of all the evidence that any of these elements has not been proved beyond a reasonable doubt as to the count that you are considering, then you must find the defendant not guilty of that count.